shadow-031/tetris_game/README.md

-# 🟩 Terminal Tetris Game in Python 🎮
+# Tetris Game in Python 🎮

 A classic **Tetris game** built with Python that runs directly in GUI.
 Inspired by the aesthetic from the *Tetris movie*.